Skip to main contentSkip to main content

 5.3 Code Security

-• No Hardcoded Secrets: All API keys and secrets are stored in encrypted environment variables
+• No Hardcoded Secrets: API keys and secrets are stored in managed environment configuration, not source code

-• Secure Coding Practices: Code reviews and security audits before deployment
+• Secure Coding Practices: Code review and automated checks are part of the deployment workflow

 • Error Handling: Error messages do not expose sensitive system information